You are hereby invited to participate in a medical device regulatory conference:

 The conference supersedes the previous conferences – Symbioteq Biocompatibility of Medical Devices – now organised by Key2Compliance®, a Symbioteq company.
 The conference has a new format which we hope will suit your medical device needs and is designed to be valuable for both specialists and beginners.
 You will get the opportunity to hear the latest news from professionals within the fields of biocompatibility, clinical evaluations and investigations.

 Who is it for

-The conference is intended for professionals working with product safety, as material specialist, within material characterization, biological evaluation, or clinical investigations, post-market-clinical follow-up activities or clinical and, design and development, process development or Quality Assurance/Regulatory Affairs.
+The conference is intended for professionals working with product safety, as material specialist, within material characterization, biological evaluation, or clinical investigations, post-market-clinical follow-up activities or clinical and performance evaluations, design and development, process development or Quality Assurance/Regulatory Affairs.

 Session 2: Experience from industry, Notified Bodies and CROs